One poem from each collection 1982 onwards

 Swans and Canada geese act like paparazzi

-Vying for their best shot at VIP breadcrumbs.
+vying for their best shot at VIP breadcrumbs.

 But don’t let my words take away their beauty.